 This is going to be a big week for Trump.

-It looks like we've got a deal on healthcare, but it probably won't be voted on this week.
+It looks like we've got a deal on health care, but it probably won't be voted on this week.

-Look, I've got to start with something that I'd I'd rather not waste a lot of airtime on, that I'd rather not have to discuss.
+Look, I've got to start with something that I'd rather not waste a lot of airtime on, that I'd rather not have to discuss.

-And and all of you have gotten it and gotten it very quickly and have offered words of support, it means a lot to me.
+And all of you have gotten it and gotten it very quickly and have offered words of support.

-And you know, I want to start by addressing something that I have mentioned on the air before, but it is the reality if you are a conservative and a prominent conservative in the country today, and that is what I can only call a well-orchestrated effort by very intolerant people on the left that is purposefully designed to silence every conservative voice,
+And, you know, I want to start by addressing something that I have mentioned on the air before, but it is the reality: if you are a conservative and a prominent conservative in the country today, and that is what I can only call a well-orchestrated effort by very intolerant people on the left that is purposefully designed to silence every conservative voice,

 and they're willing to do it by any means necessary.